 When a client is injured by an attorney’s negligence, we feel strongly about taking on that case for the sake of the injured party.
 In a civil litigation case, justice may take the form of helping people get the compensation they need to rebuild their lives.
 In a criminal case, it may look more like making amends for months or years of a person’s life that’s been lost behind prison walls due to malicious prosecution or a neglectful defense.

 If attorneys fail to perform to the minimum standard of care, don’t their clients still deserve justice?
-We think so.
-And we believe that others in our profession should be willing to step up and protect the integrity of the legal system we all depend on as well.
+We think so. and we believe that others in our profession should be willing to step up and protect the integrity of the legal system we all depend on as well.

 If you have been injured through legal or medical malpractice that calls for civil litigation, don’t hesitate to give us a call.
 We’re here to help.